MySQL

 Pay attention to the following before configuring MySQL as the Target system:

-II.
-Set up Connection Configuration #
+IV.
+Set up connection configuration #

-Connect using username and password #
+Connect with username and password without SSL #

 type: MYSQL

-host: HOSTNAME
+host: HOSTNAME_OR_IP

 port: PORT_NUMBER